 Have you ever tried a new spirit and been pleasantly surprised?
-I know I was when I learned I like rye whiskey, especially Hochstadter’s Slow & Low Rye
+I know I was when I learned I enjoyed rye whiskey, like Hochstadter’s Slow & Low Rye

 Rye bread vs. rye whiskey

 In the “I’ll have what she’s having” scene from When Harry met Sally, Meg Ryan fakes her climax then calmly takes a bite of her sandwich, what looks like a turkey on rye bread.
 Harry’s sandwich looks like the more traditional deli order, a corned beef on rye.
 I know, I know, the sandwiches are not what makes that scene memorable, but bear with me here…when I go into a Jewish-style deli, I want good rye bread (and corned beef, please)…nothing else will do.
 I love rye bread, and rye toast with butter and a fried egg is a comfort-food breakfast for me.
 So why don’t I like rye whiskey?